Dedicated to the Overall Eye Health of Victoria

 Do you know that each of your eyes has over a million optic nerve cells?
 As one of the most complex organs, here are a few more fascinating facts about your eyes:

-The most common eye colour is brown
+The most common eye colour is brown.

-Your eyes can differentiate around 10 million distinct colours
+Your eyes can differentiate around 10 million distinct colours.

-The muscles in your eyes move faster than any of the muscles in your body
+The muscles in your eyes move faster than any of the muscles in your body.

-The resolution of your eye is equivalent to 576 megapixels
+The resolution of your eye is equivalent to 576 megapixels.

-Your fingerprint has only 40 unique characteristics, but an iris has 256, resulting in increased use of retina scans for security reasons
+Your fingerprint has only 40 unique characteristics, but an iris has 256, resulting in increased use of retina scans for security reasons.

-Diabetes and high blood pressure, among several other health conditions, can be detected during an eye test
+Diabetes and high blood pressure, among several other health conditions, can be detected during an eye test.

-Colour blindness is more common among males than females
+Colour blindness is more common among males than females.

 When to Get Your Eyes Exam?

-Your eyesight is extremely important, so don’t take it for granted.
+Your eyesight is vital, so don't take it for granted.
 Visiting your local optometrist should be part of your yearly check-up so they can make sure your vision is stable.
 If you experience any of the following symptoms described on the list, it’s a sign you should make an appointment with an optometrist.

 Blurry Vision